jsbisht/aws-developer-associate/scaling.md

 You get a simple instance recovery.

 > Since ASG work across AZs, on failure of EC2, another one can be provisioned in another AZ

+### Types of Health Checks

+- EC2 (default)
+- ELB (Can be enabled on ASG)
+- Custom

+EC2 health checks considers the following status as UNHEALTHY (anything other than RUNNING state):

+- Stopping
+- Stopped
+- Terminated
+- Shutting Down
+- Impaired (not passing 2/2 checks)

+With ELB health checks option instance is considered HEALTHY

+- If its in RUNNING state
+- And if it passes ELB health check (like pattern matching, etc)
+- With ELB health check integerated with ASG, the checks are more application aware (Layer 7)

+Custom health check integrates with external system to mark instances are healthy or unhealthy.

+### Health check grace period

+    This defaults to 300s

+Health check grace period is time between starting an instance and performing health checks.

+This allows system to launch, perform bootstrapping and let application start before health check is peformed.

+> If you dont have Health check grace period long enough the application might start peforming health check before the application is started

 ---